Azure/azure-signalr/docs/management-sdk-guide.md

 | MessagePack clients support    |  since v1.21.0   |  since v1.20.0                    |

 #### Json serialization

 See [Customizing Json Serialization in Management SDK](./advanced-topics/json-object-serializer.md)

 #### Message Pack serialization

 1. You need to install `Microsoft.AspNetCore.SignalR.Protocols.MessagePack` package.
 1. To add a MessagePack protocol side-by-side with the default JSON protocol:

     ```csharp
     var serviceManagerBuilder = new ServiceManagerBuilder()
         .AddHubProtocol(new MessagePackHubProtocol());
     ```

 1. To fully control the hub protocols, you can use

     ```csharp
         var serviceManagerBuilder = new ServiceManagerBuilder()
             .WithHubProtocols(new MessagePackHubProtocol(), new JsonHubProtocol());
     ```

     `WithHubProtocols` first clears the existing protocols, and then adds the new protocols.
 You can also use this method to remove the JSON protocol and use MessagePack only.

 > For transient mode, by default the service side converts JSON payload to MessagePack payload and it's the legacy way to support MessagePack.
 However, we recommend you to add a MessagePack hub protocol explicitly as the legacy way might not work as you expect.

+## HTTP requests retry

+For the **transient** mode, this SDK provides the capability to automatically resend requests when transient errors occur, as long as the requests are idempotent.
+To enable this capability, you can use the `ServiceManagerOptions.RetryOptions` property.

+In particular, the following types of requests are retried:

+* For message requests that send messages to SignalR clients, the SDK retries the request if the HTTP response status code is greater than 500.
+Note that when the HTTP response code is equal to 500, it may indicate a timeout on the service side, and retrying the request could result in duplicate messages.

+* For other types of requests, such as adding a connection to a group, the SDK retries the request under the following conditions:
+    1. The HTTP response status code is in the 5xx range, or the request timed out with a status code of 408 (Request Timeout).
+    2. The request timed out with a duration longer than the timeout length configured in `ServiceManagerOptions.HttpClientTimeout`.

+Please note that the SDK can only retry idempotent requests, which are requests that have no additional effect if they are repeated.
+If your requests are not idempotent, you may need to handle retries manually.